-It was the 20-year-old’s first day at work and he was happily returning home when he was allegedly attacked by muggers who sedated and stripped him, stole his belongings and then dumped his naked, unconscious body at the train station
+It was the 20-year-old’s first day at work and he was happily returning home when he was allegedly attacked by muggers who sedated and stripped him and then stole his belongings

 The first day at work was a mixed bag for this 20-year-old youth from Antop Hill proud to finally be a breadwinner for his family, one moment he was hurrying home; and the next he was mugged and knocked unconscious by some miscreants.
 Six hours later, he woke up naked, confused and bereft of all his belongings.